Schizotypy: Relationship to other personality traits and sociodemographics

-Many research studies have examined the relationship between schizotypy and various standard models of personality, such as the Five factor model.
+Many research studies have examined the relationship between schizotypy and various standard models of personality, such as the five factor model.
 Research has linked the unusual experiences factor to high neuroticism and openness to experience.
 Unusual experience in combination with positive affectivity also appears to predict religiosity/spirituality.
+One study found that a moderate level of unusual experiences predicted increased religiosity, but a high level of unusual experiences predicted lower religiosity, and that impulsive non-conformity was associated with lower religiosity, as well as lower values of tradition and conformity.
 The introvertive anhedonia factor has been linked to high neuroticism and low extraversion.
-The cognitive disorganisation factor has been linked to low conscientiousness.
+The cognitive disorganisation factor as well as the impulsive non-conformity factor have been linked to low conscientiousness.
 It has been argued that these findings provide evidence for a fully dimensional model of schizotypy and that there is a continuum between normal personality and schizotypy.

 Relationships between schizotypy and the Temperament and Character Inventory have also been examined.
 Self-transcendence, a trait associated with openness to "spiritual" ideas and experiences, has moderate positive associations with schizotypy, particularly with unusual experiences.
 Cloninger described the specific combination of high self-transcendence, low cooperativeness, and low self-directedness as a "schizotypal personality style" and research has found that this specific combination of traits is associated with a "high risk" of schizotypy.
 Low cooperativeness and self-directedness combined with high self-transcendence may result in openness to odd or unusual ideas and behaviours associated with distorted perceptions of reality.
 On the other hand, high levels of cooperativeness and self-directedness may protect against the schizotypal tendencies associated with high self-transcendence.

-Schizotypy is associated with a range of maladaptive personality traits, including lower narcissism & increased psychopathy, increased borderline personality traits, and increased hypomanic personality traits.
+One study examined the relationship between the dimensional MBTI scales, and found that schizotypy was associated with a tendency toward introversion, intuition (as opposed to sensing), thinking (as opposed to feeling), and prospecting (as opposed to judging), which can be represented by the "INTP" personality type in the MBTI model.
+Intuition is conceptually similar to the Big Five "openness to experience" trait which is thought to be increased in schizotypy, thinking represents the tendency to prefer objectivity and evidence in making decisions and forming beliefs and is conceptually similar to the lower level "intellect" factor of openness in the Big Five, and prospecting is conceptually similar to low conscientiousness in the Big Five.

-Relationship to cognitive function
+Schizotypy shows positive associations with traits that are associated with fast life history strategies, including increased sociosexuality (characterized by increased effort for short term sexual relationships, lower effort for long term sexual relationships, increased total amount of sexual partners, and lower sexual disgust) and impulsivity.